COVID-19 Prevention Non-Emergency Regulations

 - Q: Can employees qualify for workers’ compensation if they were exposed to COVID-19 in the workplace and test positive or are unable to work due to COVID-19 related symptoms?

-A: Employees who test positive for COVID-19 or are unable to work due to COVID-19 and believe they contracted COVID-19 at work should file a workers’ compensation claim with their employer.
-For more information, see the Division of Workers’ Compensation COVID-19 Guidance and Resources. - Q: What other COVID-19 pay or benefits may an employee be entitled to?
+A: Employees who test positive for COVID-19 or are unable to work due to COVID-19 and believe they contracted COVID-19 at work should file a workers' compensation claim with their employer.
+For more information, see Workers' Compensation Resources. - Q: What other COVID-19 pay or benefits may an employee be entitled to?

 A: If you are unable to work because you are infected or suspect you are infected with COVID-19, you can file a Disability Insurance (DI) claim.
 You will need to provide a certification by your treating physician or by a state or local health officer.Employees may be entitled to other pay and benefits.
-Please see additional resources on various programs administered by the Labor Commissioner’s Office and other government agencies.
+For example, employers must generally provide 5 days or 40 hours of paid sick leave to their employees in California.

 Waivers of Exclusion Requirements Based on Community Health and Safety Back to top